1stChaS/git-story-project/README.md

-# git-story-projectOnce upon a time, in a land full of bugs,
+Once upon a time, in a land full of bugs,